iGame-Lab/PFPOffset/readme.md

                     2 is offsetting to the inside of the mesh.

+  -d=<num>          The absolute distance for offset.
+If you want to perform variable offset, please do not use this parameter, but use the obj2 file.

+  -L=<num>           set tetwild argument -l;
+  -E=<num>           set tetwild argument -e;

 example:
-./Thicken  -f ../data/mechanical04.obj -m=1 -i=2 -t=8 -d=0.6
+./PFPOffset  -f ../data/mechanical04.obj -i=2 -t=8
-./Thicken  -f ../data/tet.obj2 -m=1 -i=1 -t=8
+./PFPOffset  -f ../data/tet.obj2 -i=1 -t=8
 ```

 ### The input file format

-If you want to do invariable thicken.
+If you want to do invariable offset.
 You can use the obj file than set the expect distance by setting the argument -d.

-If you want to do variable thicken, you should use the obj2 format.
+If you want to do variable offset, you should use the obj2 format.

 obj2 format which is same as *.obj.
 But in the end line of each face, it needs to add a double representing the ideal offsetting value.